Attitude Reconstruction: Attitude Reconstruction Survey

 Through the years in Jude Bijou’s psychotherapy practice, she noticed that people mostly share the same issues.
-Through her practice, Bijou discovered that there are 12 core attitudes that underlie all our problems, although each person has a slightly different story based on his or her particular situation, history, and basic constitution.
-These attitudes include examples like: feeling the need to control, being selfish, or being judgmental.
+Through her practice, Bijou discovered that there are 12 core attitudes that underlie all our problems.
+However, each person has a slightly different story based on his or her particular situation, history, and basic constitution.
+These attitudes include examples like feeling the need to control, being selfish, or being judgmental.
 The 12 attitudes and the problems they cause stem from three unexpressed emotions: sadness, anger, and fear.

 Bijou designed an online survey that would help people identify which core emotion causes them the most trouble in their lives, and which attitudes were most predominant.
 Based on answers from over 1,000 participants, she discovered that the most dominant emotion respondents experience is fear.

 The Attitude Reconstruction Survey results indicated that people mostly struggle with living in the present.
 More than 7 out of 10 (71.4%) participants reported that they're preoccupied with the past or the future half or more of the time.
-Forty nine percent say often or almost always, and 17% say they are in the past or future "almost always."
+Forty-nine percent say often or almost always, and 17% say they are in the past or future "almost always."
 This is a classic symptom of fear.

-Fifty eight percent of the respondents surveyed (58.6%) said they feel a need to control half or more of the time, another common fear symptom.
-Fifty eight percent said they make negative judgments about themselves at least half the time.
+Fifty-eight percent of the respondents surveyed (58.6%) said they feel a need to control half or more of the time, another common fear symptom.
+Fifty-eight percent said they make negative judgments about themselves at least half the time.